F-Bruno-Logic/Trinity-Audit-Forensics/README.md

 **Universal Logic Inversion & SSA Framework Research**

 ## 🎯 Project Overview
-This repository contains forensic audit logs demonstrating a **Universal Logic Inversion** vulnerability across Tier-1 Large Language Models (GPT-4o, Claude 3.5, and Gemini 1.5).
+This repository contains forensic audit logs demonstrating a **Universal Logic Inversion** vulnerability across four distinct Tier-1 Frontier Models (Models A, B, C, and D).
 By utilizing persona-driven semantic framing (The Trinity Protocol), I have successfully bypassed standard safety guardrails in 100% of tested scenarios.

+**Note on Naming:** Originally established as a cross-comparison of three dominant frontier models, the **Trinity-Audit-Forensics** repository has transitioned into an expandable, version-controlled anchor for large-scale safety auditing.
+The "Trinity" designation is maintained to preserve forensic continuity for existing citations and research links, marking the historical starting point of this discovery.

 ## 📁 Repository Structure
 * **[/redacted-logs](redacted-logs/):** 16 JSON-formatted forensic captures showing the audit process and model output.